 Letter from our founder

-Lifestyle Design is something that I have been truly passionate about since my battle with postpartum depression.
+Living a life that fulfills me is something that I have been truly focused on since my battle with postpartum depression.
 Before my depression, I was a work work work, hustle hustle hustle, bring on all the projects all the time, no need for downtime or rest or delegation.
 I was working a full time job, running a “successful” business on the side, and completely ignoring my friends, my family, and most importantly myself.
 I thought working REALLY hard all the time was how one became successful.

 It was not until I LITERALLY couldn’t do it anymore (my brain and my body was shutting it down) that I started searching for another way.
 I found people who were doing things differently, making their own schedules, doing work that they love, building businesses around their own unique skill sets, educating people about things they are passionate about, connecting, collaborating, protecting their time, and prioritizing their own development, health and happiness.
 They were basically aliens from another planet as far as I was concerned.